It was the best of times, it was the end of times.

-The position I argue for is historically referred to as Postmillenialism.
+The position I want to consider in this post is a nuanced view of what is historically referred to as Postmillenialism.
 I prefer to use the phrase Optimistic Amillenialism as I think that phrase helps capture the idea better.
+It’s important to note up front that the views of Amillenialism and postmillenialism are historic well vetted orthodox positions within the Church (more on that later).
 If those two words seem like they are absolutely foreign, allow me to explain.
 In the book of Revelation (the last book of the Bible) there is a verse that refers to a thousand year period where Satan is bound from “deceiving the nations.”
 One of the big questions that must first be asked is, “What is that thousand year period referencing?”
 Some believe it is a reference to a literal future thousand year period on Earth where Christ will reign in physical presence from Jerusalem.
 The entire thousand years will be primarily focused on ethnic Israel and fulfilling many of the promises made to them in the Old Testament.
 Others (like myself) see the thousand year reference as a metaphor for a long extended period of time referring to the Church Age, the age we are currently living in right now.

 What this means is that it not over-spiritualizing the text to recognize that all of Revelation has symbolic overtones.
 Rather it is a literal reading to understand that the author used the thousand year period to refer symbolically to a lengthy time period, to the age you and I still live in, the Church age.
 That view, is historically either referred to as amillenialism or postmillenialism.
 In these view we realize that Jesus Christ is ruling and reigning right now.
 His reign does not start at some point in the future.
 He reigns now.
 Remember Jesus said, “All authority has been given to me in heaven and on Earth (Matt.
 28:18).”
 We believe that Satan has been bound from “deceiving the nations.”
 This means that as Satan’s ability to blind Gentiles from believing the gospel has been broken.
 He is bound now!
 Therefore as we send missionaries out to every country across the globe we can do so with a genuine belief and knowledge that the gospel will prevail.